fjudith/katacoda-scenarios/hyperledger-sawtooth-security/c2_permission-a-transaction-processor/intro.md

 # Permission a transaction processor

-This exercise demonstrates how to enabled a transaction processor in a permissionned Sawtooth network.
+This exercise demonstrates how to enable a transaction processor in a permissionned Sawtooth network.

 The stack includes the following hosts: